leogym2/robust-cv-interest-point-matching-lunar/README.md

+## Robust Computer Vision point matching on lunar analog surface
 ### SIFT vs SuperPoint vs SuperPoint+SuperGlue on the POLAR Dataset

-In this notebook I evaluate 3 different methods for interest point detection and matching on lunar-like terrain images: **SIFT**, a classical computer vision algorithm, and **SuperPoint**, a modern deep-learning-based feature extractor and **Superpoin+SuperGlue**.
+In this project I evaluate 3 different methods for interest point detection and matching on lunar-like terrain images: **SIFT**, a classical computer vision algorithm, and **SuperPoint**, a modern deep-learning-based feature extractor and **Superpoin+SuperGlue**.

 **What is the problem?**
 Feature matching on lunar imagery is challenging due to extreme illumination variations (deep shadows, backlighting, high contrast).
 These conditions significantly affect the stability of keypoints and descriptors.